 As businesses have adopted digital technologies, people require governments to also follow suit.
 Through digitization, governments are able to provide services that fulfill the changing expectations of residents and enterprises, even in times of financial constraints and progressively complex challenges.
 Governments use digital tools to enhance their interactions with businesses and citizens.
 Many begin by digitizing a number of high-volume activities.

 Digitizing some of the intensive public welfare service areas, mainly in healthcare, education, social care, and protection, as well as the integration of these broad areas, holds a substantial potential that is yet to be established.
 In addition, changes in the demography need flexibility and scalability.
 Such as providing healthcare, education, and elderly care services.
 For instance, adjusting to support the required number of schools as well as care facilities for the elderly.
-As an elderly population in most OECD countries is snowballing, the working-age population and the labor market are decreasing, which poses a fundamental challenge for governments to address.
+As the elderly population in most OECD countries is snowballing, the working-age population and the labor market are decreasing, which poses a fundamental challenge for governments to address.

 Indeed, governments across the world are devoted to meeting citizen needs and realizing benefits.
 Over 130 countries have online services.
 For instance, Estonia with its 1.3 million residents uses electronic identification cards when voting, and paying taxes.
-Citizens accessing over 160 services online that range from property registration to unemployment benefits.
+Citizens access over 160 services online that range from property registration to unemployment benefits.
 In Turkey, the Social Aid Information System consolidated various government data sources into a single system to offer citizens better access and quicker decisions on its several aid programs.
-In the United Kingdom, the gov.uk site is a one-stop information hub serving all government agencies.
+In the United Kingdom, the gov (dot) uk site is a one-stop information hub serving all government agencies.
 Such online services provide more access for rural residents, enhance the quality of life for individuals with physical disabilities.
 It also provides options for individuals whose work and lifestyle needs don’t meet the usual daytime office hours.

 Some actual problems

 Digital transformations need changes in both IT systems and processes.
 It is very challenging to realize within the public sector compared to the private sector.
 The public sector in most cities must cope with extra management issues.
-Such as including various agencies, organizational obligations and constituencies, Moreover, with huge issues of sustaining strategic continuity even when political regimes change.
+Such as including various agencies, organizational obligations, and constituencies, Moreover, with huge issues of sustaining strategic continuity even when political regimes change.